boucadair/rfc3535-20years-later/draft-ietf-nmop-rfc3535-20years-later.md

 : Ease exposure of libraries and host tools (e.g., yangkit) to ease integration.

 OPS-REQ-NEW-NEED:
-: Some networks have specific network management requirements such as the need for asynchronous operations or constraints on data compactness.
+: Profiling main network management technologies (e.g., recommend customized transport parameters such as timeouts and transport services) is recommended than defining network management technologies that are applicable to a single deployment context.

 OPS-REQ-GLUE:
 : Distinct approaches followed in both the compute and the network environments make necessary to define suitable mechanisms for enabling an efficient interplay, while highly automating the overall service delivery procedure.